thinlizzy/Caya/HOWTO.md

 });
 ```

-To retreive assets once they have been loaded, use `get`:
+To retreive assets once they have been loaded, use the `get` function:
 ```JavaScript
 var gfxPlayer = myAssets.get('graphics.player');
 var storyText = myAssets.get('text.story');